-- Four weeks' paid annual leave per annum which accrues progressively during a year and is cumulative from year to year; Some shift workers are entitled to up to five weeks' annual leave per annum.
+- Four weeks’ paid annual leave per annum.
+It accrues progressively during a year and is cumulative from year to year.
+Some shift workers are entitled to up to five weeks’ annual leave per annum.

 - Ten days’ paid personal/carer’s leave and are entitled to take two days’ unpaid carer’s leave on each relevant occasion once they have exhausted their paid-leave accrual – this allows employees to take time off when they are unwell or a family member for whom they are required to care is unwell.

 - Two days’ paid compassionate leave – this is also known as bereavement leave and allows employees (including casual employees) to take leave when an immediate family member dies or contracts or develops a life-threatening illness or injury.

 - Five days’ unpaid family and domestic violence leave – this is available to allow employees (including casual employees) to deal with the impact of family and domestic violence.